Programnämnden för utbildning inom landskap och trädgård (PN - LT)

 The Cultural Heritage of Landscape Architecture, 15 credits (Landscape Architecture, A1N)

 Planning Project – Large Scale Structures, Analysis and EIA, 15 credits (Landscape Architecture, A1N)

 Urban Agriculture and Social Interactions, 15 credits (Landscape Architecture /Horticultural Science, G2F)

 Digital Landscape Visualisation, 15 credits (Landscape Architecture, A1N)

 Every course in the programme has a course syllabus with specific content.
 Detailed information about when the courses are given, can be found on SLU:s student web.

 General regulations for first- and second-cycle courses and programmes

 For more information on semester dates, examination and credit transfer, see the Regulations for education at Bachelor´s and Master´s level available on the SLU student web.

 Possibilities for further studies

-Students who complete the Outdoor Environments for Health and Well-being Master’s Programme and are awarded a degree have the possibility to continue their studies at doctoral level.
+Students who complete Landscape Architecture – Master’s programme and are awarded a degree have the possibility to continue their studies at doctoral level.